How to calculate TDS on Salary?

 Also, your salary is divided into two broad categories, i.e. Perquisites.
 The Perks include facilities provided to the employee by the employer such as fuel expenses, traveling expenses to name a few.

 How is TDS on Salary calculated?

-As per Government rules and policies Tax deductions are allowed under section 80C and section 80 D of the Income Tax Act 1961.
-This, in turn, allows a person to look for various investment options for a running financial year.
+As per Government rules and policies Tax deductions area unit allowed below section 80C and section 80 D of the income tax Act 1961.
+This, in turn, permits an individual to seem for varied investment choices for a running financial year.